bopritchard/Foreman/README.md

 4. **Watch real-time processing** as the pipeline handles your data
 5. **Observe the data flow** through AWS services with live status updates

-## 🎯 Interview Pitch: Enterprise-Scale Data Processing POC
+## 🎯 Enterprise-Scale Data Processing POC

-This project demonstrates my **proof-of-concept for handling data at scale** with complex transformations using the **Python stack that your team uses**.
+This project demonstrates my **proof-of-concept for handling data at scale** with complex transformations using Python.
 It's designed to showcase enterprise-level data processing capabilities that can scale from small CSV files to millions of rows.

 ### 🏗️ **Architecture Highlights**

 **Python-First Approach:**
-- **Pandas for data manipulation** - Leveraging the team's existing Python expertise
+- **Pandas for data manipulation** - Leveraging Python
 - **AWS Glue for complex transformations** - Serverless ETL with pandas support
 - **Real-time processing pipeline** - Live status updates and progress tracking
 - **Scalable infrastructure** - Ready for production workloads